Continuously Variable Transmissions don’t have the best reputation in the industry. They’re known for their dreadful noise and mediocre performance.

-However, they offer great benefits, mostly around fuel economy and emissions.
+However, they offer substantial benefits, mostly around fuel economy and emissions.
 Bear in mind, too, that Formula 1 banned teams from developing CVTs in the 90s – they were considered to be too much of an unfair advantage!
 So they can’t be completely useless!

 Table of ContentsShow